NASA Logo, National Aeronautics and Space Administration

 Polarimeter to Unify the Corona and Heliosphere (PUNCH)

-PUNCH MissionLaunch Date – October 2023
+PUNCH MissionLaunch Date – February 2025

 The Sun's corona is constantly expanding into space, becoming the hypersonic “solar wind” that fills the void between planets.
 Disturbances in that wind, caused by events at the Sun's surface, influence Earth directly.

 How does the Sun's corona give rise to the hypersonic “solar wind” that fills the void between planets?
 The principal goal of the Polarimeter to UNify the Corona and Heliosphere (PUNCH) is unite our understanding of these two different parts of the heliosphere.
-After launch to polar Earth orbit in 2023, this quartet of small satellites will image sunlight scattered off of free electrons in the barely-explored boundary zone between the outer corona and young solar wind.
+After launch to polar Earth orbit, this quartet of small satellites will image sunlight scattered off of free electrons in the barely-explored boundary zone between the outer corona and young solar wind.
 Exploiting polarization properties of the scattering process, PUNCH will reveal the solar wind and space weather events in 3D as they propagate across the solar system.

 Over a two-year mission, PUNCH will address two major science objectives: